My Cats Meow is Weak and Raspy – Why And How to Help?

 Most cats have raspy meows at a certain point in their lives.
 The most prevalent reason for this is cat gets laryngitis, which inflames their larynx.

-Reasons What causes Hoarse Meow in Cats
+Causes of Laryngitis in Cats: What Causes Hoarse Meow in Cats

 1. Using the Voice Excessively